-Homemade HEALTHY Roasted Corn Kernel Nuts that taste just like Corn Nuts you buy in the store!
-This DIY how to make corn nuts recipe is easy to make and only uses 4 ingredients!
-Bake them in the oven for 30 minutes for a healthy, perfect snack!
+Homemade Roasted Corn Kernel Nuts that taste just like Corn Nuts you buy in the store!
+This healthy snack is easy to make and only uses 4 ingredients!
+Bake them in the oven for 30 minutes for a crunchy snack!

 A small bag of roasted kernels from the grocery store runs us about 4 bucks and that is easily 1.5 serving (even if the bag says 4 servings, it’s just not happening), that is way too expensive in my opinion.
 So now I’m going to show you how to make corn nuts!